TommyC81/TPF2-LineManager/README.md

   adds/removes vehicles on applicable lines accordingly.
 Only live data is used.
 * This mod will by default automatically manage the number of vehicles on all passenger lines utilizing buses, trams, aircraft, or ships.
+* There is a in-game menu with some basic options, including the option to change sampling to be os time based (rather than in-game month based).
+The menu is accessed by clicking the "[LM]" text in the bottom in-game status bar.
 * Tested and sensible default rules are used to determine the number of required vehicles on a line.
   However, should this not work as desired, two options as per below are available to tweak the functionality:
 * **(M) - MANUAL**: To disable automatic vehicle management on a specific line, add "**(M)**" to the name of